-Fig. 4: Impact of historical oversubscription observations and Schmitt Trigger on determining oversubscription level of HC system.
+Figure 8: Impact of historical oversubscription observations and Schmitt Trigger on determining oversubscription level of HC system.
+Horizental axis represents the value of λ coefficient in Equation 11.

-In this experiment, our aim is to appropriately configure oversubscription level (see Equation 8) by determining the weight that should be assigned to the number of deadlines missed in the recent mapping event versus the previous values of the oversubscription level.
+In this experiment, our aim is to appropriately measure the oversubscription level (see Equation 11) by determining the weight that should be assigned to the number of deadlines missed in the recent mapping event versus the previous values of the oversubscription level.
 We also evaluate the impact of using Schmitt Trigger as opposed to using a single threshold for dynamic engagement of task dropping.
-This experiment was conducted under 34k tasks arriving to the system.
+This experiment was conducted under 25k tasks arriving to the system.

-Figure 4 shows that by assigning a higher weight to the number of dropped tasks in the most recent mapping event, the overall robustness of the system is increased from 67.7% to 71.9%.
-This is due in part to the steady nature of task-arrival our workload trials with only few sudden spikes.
-Also, we can observe that applying Schmitt Trigger results in a higher robustness.
-Specifically, we observe that $\lambda = 0.9$ provides a statistically and practically higher robustness, hence, is appropriate for identifying oversubscription level.
+Figure 8 shows that by assigning a higher weight to the number of dropped tasks in the most recent mapping event, the overall robustness of the system is increased from 39.9% to 42.5%.
+This is due in part to the steady nature of task-arrival in our workload trials with only few sudden spikes.
+While the maximum robustness is reached with $\lambda = 0.9$ with Schmitt Trigger, enabling Schmitt Trigger alone make the bigger difference than setting the λ to an optimal value.
+The system robustness of $\lambda = 1$ is close enough to the result with $\lambda = 0.9$, while ignoring the history tracking altogether which can incur less scheduling overhead.